Distribution of integers with digit restrictions via Markov chains: Introduction

 Some difficulties arise when dealing with additional constraints on the digits, but we will extend the construction presented above to more general cases by leveraging ideas from symbolic dynamics.
 We are going to discuss this in detail in the following sections.

 \textbf{Acknowledgements.} The author thanks his advisor, Joel Moreira, for introducing him to the problem and for his continuous support and guidance throughout this project.
-The author also expresses gratitude to Vaughn Climenhaga for providing useful references.
+The author also expresses gratitude to Vaughn Climenhaga for providing useful references, and to the anonymous referee for their valuable feedback and comments.